Let’s look at some alternatives to releasing equity:

 - When your property starts feeling too big

-- When it needs too much maintenance as an older property, and it costs you too much money
+- When it starts needing constant maintenance, and it costs you too much money

 - If the house is costing you too much to run